-As part of the review and design process, a preliminary but focused site condition assessment has been undertaken.
+As part of the review and design process, a preliminary but focused site condition assessment was undertaken.
 This assessment, and associated asset review discussions within the strategic partner working group, considered current asset conditions; general wear and tear; earthquake-related damage; completed repair work; post-earthquake maintenance regimes; broken and non-functioning assets; and the ability to continue maintaining damaged and older assets in the future.

-This process has been essential to understand the actual condition of current materials, assets and structures that will require on-going repair or are refreshed as part of the draft restoration plan.
+This process was essential to understand the actual condition of current materials, assets and structures that will require on-going repair or are refreshed as part of the restoration plan.